-10. Limited warranty
+7. Limited Warranty

-Arturia warrants that the disks on which the software is furnished to be free from defects in materials and workmanship under normal use for a period of thirty (30) days from the date of purchase.
-Your receipt shall be evidence of the date of purchase.
+Arturia warrants that the physical media on which the software is provided is free from defects in materials and workmanship under normal use for a period of thirty (30) days from the date of purchase.
+The Licensee's invoice shall be evidence of the date of purchase.
 Any implied warranties on the software are limited to thirty (30) days from the date of purchase.
-Some states do not allow limitations on duration of an implied warranty, so the above limitation may not apply to you.
-All programs and accompanying materials are provided "as is" without warranty of any kind.
-The complete risk as to the quality and performance of the programs is with you.
-Should the program prove defective, you assume the entire cost of all necessary servicing, repair or correction.
+Some states do not allow limitations on duration of an implied warranty, so the above limitation may not apply to the Licensee in this case.
+All programs and accompanying materials are provided "as is".